House of Leaves

-House of Leaves is the debut novel by American author Mark Z. Danielewski, published in March 2000 by Pantheon Books.
+House of Leaves (stylized with "House" in blue) is the debut novel by American author Mark Z. Danielewski, published in March 2000 by Pantheon Books.
 A bestseller, it has been translated into a number of languages, and is followed by a companion piece, The Whalestoe Letters.

 The novel is written as a work of epistolary fiction and metafiction focusing on a fictional documentary film titled The Navidson Record, presented as a story within a story discussed in a handwritten monograph recovered by the primary narrator, Johnny Truant.
 The narrative makes heavy use of multiperspectivity as Truant's footnotes chronicle his efforts to transcribe the manuscript, which itself reveals The Navidson Records supposed narrative through transcriptions and analysis depicting a story of a family who discovers a larger-on-the-inside labyrinth in their house.

-House of Leaves maintains an academic publishing format throughout with exhibits, appendices, and an index, as well as numerous footnotes including citations for nonexistent works, interjections from the narrator, and notes from the editors to whom he supposedly sent the work for publication.
-It is also distinguished by convoluted page layouts: some pages contain only a few words or lines of text, arranged to mirror the events in the story, often creating both an agoraphobic and a claustrophobic effect.
+House of Leaves maintains an academic publishing format with exhibits, appendices, and an index; as well as numerous footnotes including citations from the original author for nonexistent works, interjections and personal anecdotes from the narrator, and notes from the editors to whom he supposedly sent the work for publication.
+It is also distinguished by convoluted page layouts: some pages contain only a few words or lines of text, arranged to mirror the events in the story.
 At points, the book must be rotated to be read, making it a prime example of ergodic literature.

 The book is most often described as a horror story, though the author has also endorsed readers' interpretation of it as a love story.
 House of Leaves has also been described as an encyclopedic novel, or conversely a satire of academia.